Report Moving Fraud In 3 Steps & Get Compensated

 Federal Motor Carrier Safety Administration

-• Addresses legal action during interstate moves
+• Addresses action during interstate moves

 • Can level fines and sanctions on a fraudulent or negligent moving company